kuberig-io/kuberig-docusaurus/docs/environment-support.md

 ### Deploy Task

 There is a `deploy` task for every environment.
-This task will scan

 This task will directly communicate with the Kubernetes API to create/update the resources that you have defined using the KubeRig DSL.